Asana/jira-server-plugin/README.md

 Currently, the Asana integration supports the following version of Jira Server:
 [Jira Server 8.12](https://confluence.atlassian.com/jirasoftwareserver0812)

-It is possible that other versions of Jira Server will work with the integration and we do not explicitly restrict the integration from being used with other minor Jira Server 8 versions.
+It is possible that other versions of Jira Server will work with the integration, and we do not explicitly restrict the integration from being used with other minor Jira Server 8 versions.
 However, keep in mind that these are the two versions that we test against and you may experience unexpected issues with other versions.

+Here's the list of Jira versions we tested explicitly:
+* 7.13.5
+* 7.13.17
+* 8.12.0

 ## 2. Your Jira Server’s Rest API is accessible to the integration via HTTPS